aj0911/Detectify/readme.md

 ## Demo

-Check out the demo of Detectify `DemoVideo.mp4`
+Check out the demo of Detectify `DemoVideo.mp4` and download it as a raw file

 ## Credits